How does the Primary Care Track differ from the categorical training program?

 Is it possible to learn how to teach as a Primary Care Track resident?

-Primary Care Track residents will have lectures on teaching adults learners as part of their ambulatory long block rotation.
-All housestaff are given the chance to serve as a teaching resident during PGY3 elective time.
-In this role, residents lead case-based discussions and didactic sessions for other residents and students, work as apprentice preceptors alongside our faculty in practice, and observe interns in practice and provide feedback on those skills.
-Residents may also choose to serve as primary chief resident at the West Roxbury VA Medical Center, during which they lead ambulatory resident reports, precept residents in clinic, and see patients in urgent care.
-Finally, residents may select a project to do during their PGY3 year on an aspect of curriculum development or education research.
+Yes.
+Primary Care Track residents have lectures on teaching adults learners as part of their ambulatory long block rotation and participate in teaching other primary care residents and medical students.
+All housestaff are given the opportunity to serve as a teaching resident during PGY3 elective time.
+In this role, residents lead case-based discussions and didactic sessions for other residents and students, work as apprentice preceptors alongside our faculty in practice, and observe interns in practice.

 Is it possible to do research as a Primary Care Track resident?

-Many of our residents participate in research during their training.
-There have been projects in health services research, clinical epidemiology, medical education, and clinical research.
+Yes.
+Many residents participate in research projects during their area of concentration time.
+Content areas have included health services research, clinical epidemiology, medical education, and clinical research.
 Areas of research interest within the Division of General Medicine and Primary Care include chronic disease management, delirium, geriatrics, health policy, HIV, and obesity.